The Shepherd of Hermas

-The Shepherd of Hermas (Ποιμὴν τοῦ Ἑρμᾶ; Pastor Hermae), sometimes just called The Shepherd, is a Christian literary work of the late first half of the second century, considered a valuable book by many Christians, and considered canonical scripture by some of the early Church Fathers such as Irenaeus.
+The Shepherd of Hermas (Ποιμὴν τοῦ Ἑρμᾶ; Pastor Hermae), sometimes just called The Shepherd, is a Christian literary work of the late first half of the second century, considered a valuable book by many Christians, but not considered canonical scripture by the early Church Fathers such as Irenaeus.
 The Shepherd was popular among Christians in the 2nd, 3rd, and 4th centuries.
 It is found in the Codex Sinaiticus.
-The Muratorian fragment identifies the author of The Shepherd as Hermas, the brother of Pope Pius I.
+The Muratorian fragment identifies the author of The Shepherd as Hermas, the brother of Pope Pius I. The Muratorian fragment also explicitly states that The Shepherd of Hermas is useful for private reading but not to be read publicly in the church because it is not apostolic.

 Language and translation

 The book was originally written in Rome in Koine Greek.
-A first Latin translation, the Vulgata (common language), was made very shortly afterwards.
-A second Latin translation, the Palatina, was made at the beginning of the fifth century.
+A first Latin translation, the Vulgata (meaning "common language", with no connection to Jerome's Vulgate), was made very shortly afterwards.
+A second Latin translation, the Palatina (part of the collection of the Bibliotheca Palatina), was made at the beginning of the fifth century.
 Of the Greek version, the last fifth or so is missing.
 The Vulgata is therefore the earliest translation and the most complete witness.

 The Shepherd was also translated at least twice into the Coptic (Egyptian) language and fragments of translations in both the Sahidic and Akhmimic dialects survive.
 Three translations into Ge'ez (Ethiopic) were also made, but none survives complete.
 The sole surviving Georgian translation seems to have been made from an Arabic version, but no Arabic translation has been preserved.
 There does not appear to have been a Syriac translation and no Syriac author shows any awareness of the Shepherd.
 It was always more popular in the Western Roman Empire and in Alexandria than in the rest of the east.
 There was a Middle Persian translation made for a Manichaean readership, which survives in a single fragmentary manuscript found at Turfan in what is now China.